jayson-vanmarter/Coherent-Multi-Channel-WiFi-Ranging/README.md

 ## Quick Start

-1. Download the provided data set
+1. Download the code and data set.
-2. Set the trial names and distances in _process_data_trials.m_.
+2. Set the location trial names and distances in _process_data_trials.m_.
 3. Set the packet type and bandwidth in _process_data_trials.m_.
 4. Run _process_data_trials.m_ to generate distance estimates per trial, error results, RMSE results, and CDF plots.